'New Yorker' Cartoonist And TV Producer Writes 'Honest Portrait' Of His Parents

 GROSS: Do you feel a little guilty about it?

-KAPLAN: OK.
-I don't...
+KAPLAN: I don't...
 I have many emotions about it.
 And one of them is, as I said, I feel like it's a very loving tribute to them.
-And it's a way of keeping them alive - I actually - not just for me, but for the world.
+And it's a way of keeping them alive.
+I actually - not just for me, but for the world.
 So that's the positive.
-And then, in the negative, there is some guilt because there's things that I write in the book that I feel like they wouldn't have been happy about it.
+And then in the negative, there is some guilt because there's things that I write in the book that I feel like they wouldn't have been happy about it.
 They just wouldn't like that to be the portrait of them for the world.

 GROSS: Well, you know, along with the negative thinking that is perhaps part of a Jewish cultural trait from having been thrown out of so many countries and then the Holocaust, I think there's also this feeling from parents of a certain generation who witnessed the Holocaust, even if it was from afar, even if their own lives weren't in jeopardy, and who witnessed McCarthyism.
 So it's, you know, like, McCarthyism and anti-Semitism in the same era, this sense of, like, don't tell anybody.
 Keep it in the family.